blackbird71SR/Hello-World/README.md

 PHP: Hypertext Preprocessor is a server-side scripting language designed for Web development, but also used as a general-purpose programming language.
 It was originally created by Rasmus Lerdorf in 1994, the PHP reference implementation is now produced by The PHP Group.

+- [x] **Portugol**
+Portugol is a pseudolanguage that allows the reader to develop algorithms structured in Portuguese in a simple and intuitive way, regardless of programming language.

 - [x] **PostScript**

 - [x] **PowerShell**